 As part of the Landscape South Australia Act 2019, we are required to prepare a five year Regional Landscape Plan.

-The Regional Landscape Plan sets the strategic direction for Green Adelaide between 2021 and 2026, and is supported by business plans that set the operational program each financial year.
-The plan was developed over six months of extensive consultation between November 2020 and April 2021.
+Our Regional Landscape Plan sets the strategic direction for Green Adelaide between 2021 and 2026, and is supported by annual business plans that set the operational program each financial year.

 Our annual business plans set out our proposed expenditure across a range of projects and programs for one financial year.